hiejulia/ion/README.md

 ## Check it out
 + https://www.youtube.com/watch?v=3NvVbp2Dml0&feature=youtu.be

+## Note...
++ New function is added for unregister the event

 ## Mobile App with Hybrid Technologies
 This is the Meetup mobile app project in mobile programming course at Haaga-Helia UAS